daprogCo/imdb_horror_query/README.md

 # imdb_horror_query

-Hi there!
+Hi!

-I'm actually studying to become a data engineer.
-One of my teacher, challenge us with a task to get a list of all the horror movies produced from the year 2000 to 2010 (inclusive) that have a imdb rating higher or equal to 6.
-The only tool given was this link to the imdb datasets : https://datasets.imdbws.com/ .
+I'm currently studying to become a data engineer.
+One of my teachers has challenged us with a task: to retrieve a list of all horror movies produced between the years 2000 and 2010 (inclusive) that have an IMDb rating equal to or higher than 6.
+The only tool provided for this task is the following link to the IMDb datasets: https://datasets.imdbws.com/.